 State Administered General Assistance (SAGA) Cash Assistance

-Through the SAGA Cash Assistance program, the Department provides cash assistance to individuals who are unable to work for medical or other prescribed reasons, and to families that do not meet the blood-relationship requirements of the Temporary Family Assistance (TFA) program.
+Through the SAGA Cash Assistance program, the Department provides cash assistance to individuals who are unable to work for medical or other prescribed reasons.

 Employable individuals are not eligible for SAGA cash assistance.
 However, employable individuals who have substance abuse problems may be eligible to receive treatment and some financial support through the Department of Mental Health and Addiction Services’ (DMHAS) Basic Needs Program.
 You can get information about the Basic Needs Program by calling toll-free 1-800-658-4472.